 Bo Kaap is the best place to experience Cape Malay cuisine.
 Cape Malay cuisine is unique to the Western Cape and is renowned for its fruity, mild and full-bodied flavours.
 It is a fusion of traditional South Africa with Middle Eastern and Dutch cultures.
 If you take a walk up and down the cobblestone streets that climb Signal Hill, you will most definitely smell the unique flavours of the area's famous cuisine.
 A must-do in Bo Kaap is a traditional Cape Malay meal, a Cape Malay cooking course or a tour with one of the local experts.

 Knysna, Garden Route

-Found in the heart of the Garden Route, the beautiful Knysna is famous for its stunning lagoon setting, friendly small town vibe, and not to forget, its excellent oysters.
-Foodies from all over the world visit Knysna for its fresh oysters especially during the Knysna Oyster Festival.
-This unique festival runs for 10 days during the last week of June or the first week in July – the peak of oyster season.
+Found in the heart of the Garden Route, the beautiful Knysna is famous for its stunning lagoon setting, friendly small town vibe, and not to forget its excellent oysters.
+Foodies from all over the world visit Knysna for its fresh oysters, especially during the Knysna Oyster Festival.
+This unique festival runs for 10 days during the last week of June or the first week in July - the peak of the oyster season.
 A visit to the oyster capital of South Africa is a must for all seafood lovers.